NetBSD/src/distrib/hp300/miniroot/install.md

 	echo	"	:pc#${_nsectors}:" >> /etc/disktab

 	# Ok, here's what we need to do.
 First of all, we install
-	# this initial label by opening the `c' partition of the disk
+	# this initial label by opening the 'c' partition of the disk
-	# and using the `-r' flag for disklabel(8).
+	# and using the '-r' flag for disklabel(8).
 However, because
 	# of limitations in disklabel(8), we've had to fudge the number
 	# of cylinders up 1 so that disklabel(8) doesn't complain about
-	# `c' running past the end of the disk, which can be quite
+	# 'c' running past the end of the disk, which can be quite
 	# common even with OEM HP drives!
 So, we've given ourselves
-	# an `a' partition, which is the minimum needed to open the disk
+	# an 'a' partition, which is the minimum needed to open the disk
 	# so that we can perform the DIOCWDLABEL ioctl.
 So, once the
-	# initial label is installed, we open the `a' partition so that
+	# initial label is installed, we open the 'a' partition so that
 	# we can fix up the number of cylinders and make the size of
-	# `c' come out to (ncyl * ntracks_per_cyl * nsec_per_track).
+	# 'c' come out to (ncyl * ntracks_per_cyl * nsec_per_track).
-	# After that's done, we re-open `c' and let the user actually
+	# After that's done, we re-open 'c' and let the user actually
 	# edit the partition table.
 It's horrible, I know.
 Bleh.

 	disklabel -W ${1}